lambda-dom/trisagion/docs/readme.md

 prop> contramp f (s <> t) == contramap f s <> contramap f t
 ```

 Because of this property, it could be argued that the monoid instance is the analog of the `Alternative` instance for parsers.
-But as seen in section [`Alternative`](#a-2-5-the-alternative-instance), the `Alternative` instance is best seen as a lax-monoidal structure from products to coproducts, and in this form, the serializer analog is given below in section [The lax-monoidal structure for coproducts](#b-4-5-the-lax-monoidal-structure-for-coproducts).
+But as seen in section [`Alternative`](#a-2-5-the-alternative-instance), the `Alternative` instance is best viewed as a lax-monoidal structure from products to coproducts, and in this form, the serializer analog is given below in section [The lax-monoidal structure for coproducts](#b-4-5-the-lax-monoidal-structure-for-coproducts).
 But the fundamental break down in the analogy is that there is no error handling needed for serializers; and since there is no error handling, no backtracking is needed; and since there is no analog of backtracking, there is no analog of choice.

 ### B. 4.
 3. The left action.